-Most of the lines you will be graphing will much more complex than simple vertical and horizontal lines.
-There are many ways to go about graphing these, but we will only work with the two most common methods: plotting points and slope-intercept form.
+Most of the lines we'll be graphing will much more complex than simple vertical and horizontal lines.
+There are many ways to go about graphing these, but we'll only work with the two most common methods: plotting points and slope-intercept form.

-Graphing lines by plotting points is pretty simple.
-Just find two or more points - any (x,y) points - on the line and connect the dots.
+Graphing lines by plotting points isn't too rough.
+Just find two or more points—any (x, y) points—on the line and connect the dots.

-Although you really only need two points to make a line, finding a third one is often a good idea.
-If all three points lie in a straight line, you can feel confident that you didn't make a mistake.
-If the third point doesn’t fit your line, check your work and try again.
+Although we really only need two points to make a line, finding a third one is often a good idea.
+If all three points lie in a straight line, we can feel confident that we didn't make a mistake.
+If the third point doesn’t fit our line, we check our work and try again.

 Let's start with a simple example:

-To find three points on this line, pick any values you want for one variable, plug them into the equation, then solve for the other variable.
+To find three points on this line, we pick any values we want for one variable, plug them into the equation, then solve for the other variable.

-Since y is already isolated in this equation, it would be a good idea to start by picking values for x.
-This will give you a value for x and one for y; an (x, y) point!
+Since y is already isolated in this equation, it's a good idea to start by picking values for x.
+This will give us a value for x and one for y, which we can plot as an (x, y) point!

 Here’s a tip: in the beginning, go easy on yourself and pick nice and simple values for x, like -1, 0, and 1.

-Now that we have our three points, we can plot these on a coordinate grid and connect.
+Now that we have our three points, we can plot these on a coordinate grid and connect 'em.

-Look Out: although you can graph a line by only plotting two points, it is always a good idea to do at least three.
-If all three lie in a straight line, you can feel pretty confident that your answer is correct.
+Look Out: although we can graph a line by only plotting two points, it's always a good idea to do at least three.
+If all three lie in a straight line, we can feel pretty confident that our answer is correct.